PhilipYip1988/python-notebooks/anaconda/windows/.ipynb_checkpoints/install-checkpoint.md

 <img src='images_install/img_026.png' alt='img_026' width='350'/>

-The subtle difference is the ```(base)``` prefix in the Anaconda PowerShell Prompt which is an indicator meaning the base Python environment is selected.
+The subtle difference is the title indicated in red.
+The prompt in orange is almost the same.
+However the Anaconda PowerShell Prompt prefixes ```(base)``` which is an indicator meaning the base Python environment is selected.

 Under the hood the Anaconda PowerShell Prompt essentially launches the Windows Terminal with a conda activation script.
-Note in order to run the script it bypasses a PowerShell Execution Policy:
+Note in order to run the script it bypasses a PowerShell Execution Policy.
+This can be seen if the shortcut location to the Anaconda PowerShell Prompt is examined:

 ```powershell
 %windir%\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy ByPass -NoExit -Command "& '~\anaconda3\shell\condabin\conda-hook.ps1' ; conda activate '~\anaconda3' "